Table of Contents

-As it is commonly said in snow sports, there is no bad weather, but bad clothing!
+As it is commonly said in winter sports, there is no bad weather, but bad clothing!
 Layer up so you can have a sense of warmth and breathability without feeling suffocated.
 If you feel warmer than you would like to, you can always remove a layer of clothing.

 It is advised to go for a base layer followed by a middle layer (mid-layer), and an external layer to protect you from wind, water, and snow.

 You can always add more layers if you feel cold, or add a windbreaker when conditions get too windy.
 It is best to always go prepared as the last thing you want is to cut your day short only because you were not wearing the proper ski clothes.

-You should always learn from an expert or a pro skier.
-Skiing may sound light and a straightforward thing, but it involves a lot of techniques and you need to apply depending on the situation, and in the appropriate sequence.
-You also need to make sure that you have the right body posture and position to execute your steps.
-You may also need to change your strategies when you are skiing uphill as compared to when you are skiing downhill, or when you want to glide on flat terrain.
+You should always learn from an expert or pro cross-country skier.
+Skiing may sound like a light and a straightforward thing, but it involves several techniques that you need to apply depending on the situation, and in the appropriate sequence.
+You also need to make sure that you have the right body posture and to execute your steps.
+You will also need to change your strategies when you are skiing uphill as compared to when you are skiing downhill, or when you want to glide on flat terrain.

 The first time it’s very important to learn the basic techniques properly, since those initial lessons will determine the way you ski in the future.
-For this reason, taking ski classes is a great idea to see how you are progressing and what areas you need to work on.
-Once you get to know with the basics, you can continue to practice, and you will be gliding over the slopes in no time.
+For this reason, taking cross-country ski classes is a great idea to see how you are progressing and what areas you need to work on.
+Once you get to know with the basics, you should keep on practicing.

 Transition from Downhill Skiing